 Instead of buying dry shampoo, mix baking soda 1-to-1 with cornstarch or body powder.
 This absorbs excess oil and leaves the hair feeling clean and smelling fresh.

-Sprinkle into the crown and roots and brush through to the ends.
+To use, sprinkle into the crown and roots and brush through to the ends.

 Oral Hygiene